drishtibadoni/Ford-Automobile-Manufacturing-Supply-Chain-Inventory/README.md

 # Automobile Supply Chain Management (Ford)

 A comprehensive database design for managing an end-to-end **Automobile Supply Chain**, from sourcing raw materials to customer delivery.
-This project models procurement, production, inventory, logistics, and sales operations using relational EER diagrams and structured entity relationships.
+This project models procurement, production, inventory, logistics, and sales operations using relational ER diagrams and structured entity relationships.

 ---